KDE/websites-hig-kde-org/HIG/source/plattform/settings.rst

 Settings
 ========

-A settings provide the ability to customize how an application, a Plasma widget or the Plasma Workspace looks or should behave.
-It is intended for settings that are persistent but not changed very frequently.
+Settings provide the ability to customize the appearance and behavior of an application, a Plasma widget, or the Plasma Workspace.
+Dedicated settings views are intended for settings that are persistent but not changed very frequently.

-Settings for the Plasma Workspace are often referred to as KCM KConfig Modules.
-They can either appear in Plasmas System Setting or as standalone configuration dialog.
+A settings page for the Plasma Desktop is referred to as a KCM (KDE Config Module).
+KCMs can either appear in Plasma's System Settings app, or as standalone configuration dialogs.

 Example
 -------